Title

 Following the war in 1866, Ward was named the Chairperson of the Republican National Committee.
 He was the third person to serve in this position (replacing newspaper owner Henry J. Raymond of New York).
 He served until 1868 when he stepped down to run for governor (he was succeeded by William Claflin of Massachusetts).
 Ward is the only New Jersey governor to be Chairman of the RNC.

-After the Civil War was over, there was a major swing toward the Republican Party with the feeling they were responsible for winning the war.
-It was a forgone conclusion that a Republican would be the next governor.
+Wards_grave2.jpg After the Civil War was over, there was a major swing toward the Republican Party with the feeling they were responsible for winning the war.
+It was a foregone conclusion that a Republican would be the next governor.
 In the Republican convention, Ward defeated grain merchant Alexander G. Cattell.
-In the general election Ward easily was elected governor for one term, Marcus L. Wardserving to 1869.
+In the general election Ward easily was elected governor for one term, serving to 1869.
 The Republicans also swept both houses of the state legislature.
 After a Democratic-controlled legislature had not passed the Thirteenth Amendment which abolished slavery on March 16, 1865, Ward worked with the new Republican-controlled New Jersey Legislature to secure state passage of both the Thirteenth and the Fourteenth Amendment, with its Due Process and Equal Protection clauses giving citizenship to former slaves, the following year.

 In 1873, Ward was elected from newly created New Jersey's 6th congressional district to the U.S. House of Representatives (which today covers areas of Union and Middlesex Counties) and served one term.
 He ran for re-election in 1874, but lost.
 Ward also chaired Newark's 1872 Industrial Exposition.